Black Friday 2018 deals: Laptops, PCs, Chromebooks, tablets, monitors and more

 Tablets

-Costco is slashing $300 off the price of the Surface Pro 5 in this bundle.
-You get the previous version tablet with an Intel Core i7 CPU, 16GB of RAM and a 512GB hard drive -- plus the keyboard and stylus.
-This deals ends Nov.
-15.
+Buried deep in Costco's extended Black Friday circular is a gem of a bundle: a new Surface Pro 6 with Intel Core i5, Surface Pen and Surface Type Cover for $800.
+Typically, the complete set would cost more than $1,100, though at time of publication it's $1,000 at Costco.

-Best Buy has another compelling Surface Pro bundle: you get the newest version of the tablet and the keyboard cover for $600.
+Note that Best Buy also has a good Surface Pro bundle: You get the newest version of the tablet (albeit with a lesser Core m3 processor and just 128GB of storage) and the keyboard for $600.
 The pen, which costs $100, is not included.
 But still -- that brings the price of the whole enchilada to $700.

 2018 Apple iPad (Gold, 32GB) for $250 ($80 off)